NicoGrassetto/nico-grassetto-blog/DARK_MODE_TEST_RESULTS.md

 #### **Step 2: Test Theme Switching**
 1. Click the theme toggle button in the header (🌓 icon)
 2. Observe immediate changes:
-   - Chart container backgrounds should switch colors
+   - Chart container backgrounds should switch between pure white and pure black
-   - All text should remain readable
+   - All text should remain readable with high contrast
    - Grid lines should adapt to new theme
    - Smooth transitions should occur